 49. What medication has a mean half-life of 26 days?

-51. What treatment modification is required in an asthmatic patient using Montelukast and phenobarbital?
+51. What treatment modification is required for an asthmatic patient using Montelukast and phenobarbital?

 Maintain the same dosage of Montelukast.